Augustus: Resignation from the consulship

-Soon after his bout of illness subsided, Augustus gave up his consulship.
-The only other times Augustus would serve as consul would be in the years 5 and 2 BC, both times to introduce his grandsons into public life.
-This was a clever ploy by Augustus; ceasing to serve as one of two annually elected consuls allowed aspiring senators a better chance to attain the consular position while allowing Augustus to exercise wider patronage within the senatorial class.
-Although Augustus had resigned as consul, he desired to retain his consular imperium not just in his provinces but throughout the empire.
-This desire, as well as the Marcus Primus affair, led to a second compromise between him and the Senate known as the second settlement.
+The emperor's illness subsided while under the care of his personal physician Antonius Musa, (Note: Antonius Musa most likely hailed from the Hellenized areas of the eastern half of the Roman Empire.
+After his recovery, Augustus lavished Musa with gifts and the Senate gave him additional money with the right to wear a golden ring.
+In honor of his medical treatment of Augustus, he was also granted exemption from taxation and a statue of him was erected next to that of Asclepius, the god of healing.) and soon afterwards on 1 July 23 BC Augustus gave up his consulship.
+He would serve as consul only twice more, in 5 and 2 BC, both times to introduce his grandsons into public life.
+Augustus's resignation from the consulship allowed him to exercise wider patronage within the senatorial class while allowing other senators a better chance to become consul.
+However, Augustus desired to retain his consular imperium throughout the empire, leading to another compromise between him and the Senate known as the second settlement.

+Marcus Primus affair

-The primary reasons for the second settlement were as follows.
-First, after Augustus relinquished the annual consulship, he was no longer in an official position to rule the state, yet his dominant position remained unchanged over his Roman, 'imperial' provinces where he was still a proconsul.
+After Augustus relinquished the annual consulship, he was no longer in an official position to rule the state.
+However, his dominant position remained unchanged over his 'imperial' provinces where he was still a proconsul.
 When he annually held the office of consul, he had the power to intervene with the affairs of the other provincial proconsuls appointed by the Senate throughout the empire, when he deemed necessary.

 A second problem later arose showing the need for the second settlement in what became known as the "Marcus Primus affair".
-In late 24 or early 23 BC, charges were brought against Marcus Primus, the former proconsul (governor) of Macedonia, for waging a war without prior approval of the Senate on the Odrysian kingdom of Thrace, whose king was a Roman ally.
-He was defended by Lucius Licinius Varro Murena who told the trial that his client had received specific instructions from Augustus ordering him to attack the client state.
+In late 24 or early 23 BC, charges were brought against Marcus Primus, former proconsular governor of Macedonia, for waging a war without approval of the Senate on the Odrysian kingdom of Thrace, whose king was a Roman ally.
+Lucius Licinius Varro Murena defended Primus, arguing that Augustus had ordered Primus to attack the client state.
 Later, Primus testified that the orders came from the recently deceased Marcellus.
-Such orders, had they been given, would have been considered a breach of the Senate's prerogative under the constitutional settlement of 27 BC and its aftermath—i.e., before Augustus was granted imperium proconsulare maius—as Macedonia was a senatorial province under the Senate's jurisdiction, not an imperial province under the authority of Augustus.
-Such an action would have ripped away the veneer of republican restoration as promoted by Augustus, and exposed his fraud of merely being the first citizen, a first among equals.
-Even worse, the involvement of Marcellus provided some measure of proof that Augustus's policy was to have the youth take his place as princeps, instituting a form of monarchy—accusations that had already played out.
+Such orders suggested that Augustus intended to have his nephew take his place as princeps and establish a monarchy over Rome, and would have been considered a breach of the Senate's prerogatives under the settlement of 27 BC, since Macedonia was a province under senatorial jurisdiction, not Augustus's imperial authority.